A library was established at New College’s foundation in 1379.

 Today New College Library holds c.
 30,000 pre-1850 volumes, including c.
-340 incunabula (fifteenth-century European imprints) and c.
-560 STC books (British Isles imprints and English books printed abroad up to 1640).
-The Library’s printed books purchased or given since the early days of printing have survived in large numbers, particularly in law, theology, the classics, early medicine, and science.
+385 incunabula (fifteenth-century European imprints) and c.
+5,000 ESTC books (largely British Isles imprints up to 1800).
+The Library’s printed books purchased or given since the early days of printing have survived in large numbers, particularly in law, theology, classics, early medicine, and science.

 Notable among the Library’s extensive early printed book collections are:

-- Twenty-five printed books bequeathed by Cardinal Pole (1500-1558), the last Roman Catholic Archbishop of Canterbury, some of which had belonged to the Belgian humanist, Christopher Longolius (1488-1522);
+- Twenty-five printed books bequeathed by Cardinal Pole (1500–1558), the last Roman Catholic Archbishop of Canterbury, which had belonged to the Belgian humanist, Christopher Longolius (1488–1522);

 - Thirty volumes bequeathed by Thomas Martin (1520/1–1592/3), including French translations of Thucydides, Livy, and Aristotle;